Jussie Smollett sentenced to 150 days in jail in fake attack

 But because Smollett does not have an extensive criminal history and the conviction is for a low-level nonviolent crime, experts did not expect him to be sent to prison.

+Chicago Mayor Lori Lightfoot praised the sentence, saying it sends a message that “false claims and allegations” would not be tolerated.

+“The city feels vindicated in today’s ruling that he is being held accountable and that we will appropriately receive restitution for his actions,” she said in a statement.

-Thursday’s sentencing could be the final chapter in a criminal case, subject to appeal, that made international headlines when Smollett reported to police that two men wearing ski masks beat him, and hurled racial and homophobic slurs at him on a dark Chicago street and ran off.
+Thursday’s sentencing, which is subject to appeal, is the latest chapter in a criminal case that made international headlines when Smollett reported to police that two men wearing ski masks beat him, and hurled racial and homophobic slurs at him on a dark Chicago street and ran off.

-Cook County State’s Attorney Kim Foxx also came under fire for her office’s decision to prosecute Smollett before dropping the charges soon after.
-On Thursday, Foxx blasted a “relentless, organized and effective” push to circumvent her office’s authority and continue to pursue a case against Smollett, while other serious crimes went unsolved or unresolved.
+Cook County State’s Attorney Kim Foxx had come under fire for her office’s decision to drop its initial charges against Smollett.
+On Thursday, Foxx blasted a “relentless, organized and effective” push to pursue Smollett while other serious crimes went unsolved or unresolved.

 “Just because we do not like the outcome should not mean we bully prosecutors and circumvent the judicial process to get it changed,” Foxx wrote in a column published by the Chicago Sun-Times.
 “Smollett was indicted, tried and convicted by a kangaroo prosecution in a matter of months.”